flyx/NimYAML/README.md

 # NimYAML - YAML implementation for Nim

-NimYAML is currently being developed.
-The current release 0.5.1 is not considered stable.
-See [the documentation](http://flyx.github.io/NimYAML/) for an overview of already available features.
+NimYAML is a pure Nim YAML implementation without any dependencies other than Nim's standard library.
+It enables you to serialize Nim objects to a YAML stream and back.
+It also provides a low-level event-based API, and a document object model which you do not want to use because serializing to native types is much more awesome.

-## TODO list
+Documentation, examples and an online demo are available [here][1].
+Releases are available as tags in this repository and can be fetched via nimble:

- * Misc:
+    nimble install yaml

-   - Add type hints for more scalar types
+## Features that may come in the future

  * Serialization:
    - Support for more standard library types
-   - Support polymorphism
+   - Support for polymorphism
-   - Support generic objects
+   - Support for generic objects
-   - Support transient fields (i.e. fields that will not be (de-)serialized on objects and tuples)
+   - Support for transient fields (i.e. object fields that will not be (de-)serialized

 ## Developers